 The role of the Executive Officer is to successfully deliver secretariat functions and manage all operational arrangements for the Partnership and Partnership staff as required.
+Additionally, the Executive Officer is responsible for driving the overarching strategic direction of the Partnership, and sustaining and enhancing the membership and activities of the Partnership.

-The Executive Officer is employed through the host organisation (currently Port of Townsville Limited) on behalf of the Partnership and will:
+The Executive Officer is employed through the Host Organisation (currently Port of Townsville Limited) on behalf of the Partnership and will:

-- Coordinate the implementation of projects, all reports, and any contracted works associated with the Partnership, including communications, governance, and technical support. - Coordinate the delivery of secretariat and operational functions of the Partnership. - Work with Partners to finalise the development of the regional waterway health Report Card. - Maintain and enhance governance arrangements for the Partnership via stakeholder engagement activities with current and prospective Partners, via promotion of the Partnership's profile and reputation. - Maintain, develop, and seek out new networks and relationships with Partners (including new Partners), stakeholders, and the community. - Oversee the management of the Partnership's budget including performance reporting and audits, as well as promoting financial membership for the next year to current and prospective Partners. - Work closely with the Communications Officer to develop a communication and engagement strategy for all program phases, as well as monitor and update all publicly available information on the Partnership and its deliverables (e.g., via the website and media releases). - Provide program support for the secretariat and operational functions of the Partnership, including organisation of meetings/functions and providing/circulating deliverables. - Promote the Partnership to the general community, including undertaking media interviews on behalf of the Partnership.
+- Coordinate the implementation of projects, all reports, and any contracted works associated with the Partnership, including communications, governance, and technical support. - Manage the day-to-day operations of the Partnership and act as the primary contact for the Partnership. - Work closely with Partners to provide support for grant applications and operational works relating to the further development of technical information and stewardship activities relevant to the annual waterway health Report Card. - Work with Partnership staff and Partners to finalise the development and release/launch of the annual regional waterway health Report Card. - Maintain and enhance governance arrangements for the Partnership via stakeholder engagement activities with current and prospective Partners, via promotion of the Partnership's profile and reputation. - Maintain, develop, and seek out new networks and relationships with Partners (including new Partners), stakeholders, and the community. - Oversee the management of the Partnership's budget including performance reporting and audits, as well as promoting financial membership for the next year to current and prospective Partners. - Manage the Partnership's financial activities by raising purchase orders and receipting invoices, adhering to the host organisations procurement policies and financing software. - Work closely with the Communications and Engagement Officer to develop a communication and engagement strategy for all program phases, as well as monitor and update all publicly available information on the Partnership and its deliverables (e.g., via the website and media releases). - Provide program support for the secretariat and operational functions of the Partnership, including organisation of meetings/functions and providing/circulating deliverables. - Promote the Partnership to the general community, including undertaking media interviews on behalf of the Partnership.

-7.5 Senior Technical Officer
+7.5 Senior Environmental Data Analyst

-The Senior Technical Officer coordinates all technical activities of the Partnership, the primary output being the annual Report Card for the region.
+The Senior Environmental Data Analyst coordinates all technical activities of the Partnership, the primary output being the annual Report Card for the region.

-The Senior Technical Officer will be employed by the host organisation on behalf of the Partnership and will:
+The Senior Environmental Data Analyst will be employed by the Host Organisation on behalf of the Partnership and will: